UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

     * The number of bytes in the memory image of the segment.
 * SimEng uses these extracted values to loop through all `ELF Program Headers` and looks for the `ELF Program Header` located at largest virtual address range.
 SimEng uses the largest virtual address and size assosciated with that `ELF Program Header` to create an array called the ``ElfProcessImage``.
 Internally, SimEng treats these virtual address as physical addresses to index into said array.

-* The segment of an `ELF Program Header` has a type and SimEng only extracts and stores a loadable segment type i.e  the segment which contains initialized data that contributes to the program's memory image.
+* The segment referenced by an ELF Program Header has a type attribute which explains its contents and how to interpret it.
+SimEng, only extracts segments of type ``LOAD`` which specifies a loadable segment.
+Loadable segments most notably contain the workloads' compiled instructions and initialised data that contributes to the program's memory space.
 This completes the creation of the ``ElfProcessImage``.

 * After the ``ElfProcessImage`` has been created the ``LinuxProcess`` class creates an array ``char[] processImage``.
 The size of ``processImage`` is much larger than ``ElfProcessImage`` as SimEng adds the ``HEAP_SIZE`` and ``STACK_SIZE`` values specified in the YAML configuration file to the 32-byte aligned value of ``ElfProcessImage`` size.
 After this, SimEng proceeds to create a process stack around ``processImage``.